Udehlee/filely/readme.md

 ## Filely

 ## Overview
 Filely is a web app that sends files to a server using Transfer Communication Protocol.
-It demonstrates  the interaction that occurs between the  client and server.files are uploaded and sent from the client's side.
-If the server is on, it accepts and saves the files. it has  a user-friendly interface.
+It demonstrates  the interaction that occurs between the client and server.
+Files are uploaded and sent from the client's side.
+If the server is on, it accepts and saves the files.
+It has  a user-friendly interface.

 ## preview